colonistio/developer-checklist/docs/code-quality/intermediate.md

 even if [1920x1080 is the most widely desktop screen today](https://www.altamira.ai/blog/common-screen-sizes-for-responsive-web-design/)we should still be designing for 1440x900.
 Reason for this is that some players are playing in a smaller browser screen compared to their desktop and its a good practice to [design in a small screen and make it bigger](https://thewhitelabelagency.com/recommended-screen-resolution-for-web-design/) compared to designing it big and making it responsive to a smaller screen

 Consider different screen sizes: https://prnt.sc/w0vSLSNHRTLk

-### Unique Screen Formats
-- Discord Game Labs (https://prnt.sc/RqNuctEblZ0A)doesn't allow full screen so we shouldn't do our usual format of 1440x900.
-Its better to design in a smaller format of 1280x720.

-We might design some other screen with unique formats in the future.
-Keep in mind that it should be responsive and workable on that format

 ## Consider All Screen States and Scenarios